mef/linux-mef/README.md

 2. during config, solve bug by applying [this workaround](https://github.com/prey/prey-node-client/issues/355#issuecomment-368228502). - if still relevant
 3. validate that it works by setting device to missing.

+### web browsers config

+1. install ublock origin in firefox and firefox developer edition (also in the VM) https://addons.mozilla.org/en-US/firefox/addon/ublock-origin/?src=search
+2. install ublock origin in chromium
+3. retrieve userChrome.css and userContent.css from backup, and copy into firefox profile directories.

 #### nvm and node.js

 cf. https://github.com/creationix/nvm